Users of this website may also like to view the

 Our 17,000 records of individual buildings across the region, collected over 35 years, give us an unrivalled understanding of the built environment in Wiltshire and surrounding areas.

 We are house detectives, revealing your home’s hidden secrets.
 Discovering its history can be rewarding and fascinating.
 You could find out about the construction of your house and when and where it was altered.
 It can also provide a glimpse of the lives of the people who lived there, what they did and the way they related to the surrounding landscape.

 A historic buildings report may help when thinking about making changes to your property, and, in certain circumstances, in connection with a planning application.

-We are actively involved in research into Wiltshire’s built heritage, working in conjunction with English Heritage, the Victoria County History and our own members.
+We are actively involved in research into Wiltshire’s built heritage, working in conjunction with Historic England (English Heritage), the Victoria County History and our own members.
 Three major recording projects are underway: Farmstead, Dendrochronology and Dated Features.

 We have been recording since 1979.
 Our records can be accessed at the Wiltshire and Swindon History Centre, where we are based.
 We also have a number of publications packed with useful information about historic buildings.